SimulatedGREG/electron-vue/docs/using_the_file_structure.md

 Having multiple data stores can be great for organization, but can also be annoying to have to import each and every one.
 But don't fret, as `app/src/vuex/modules/index.js` does the dirty work for us!
 This little script let's `app/src/vuex/store.js` import all of our modules in one-shot.

 ## Using Static assets
 Sometimes your don't want webpack to bundle some of your assets.
 Let's say you have a large sprite collection, but your app loads the images in on-demand.
-You don't webpack to bundle every single sprite if only a few might be used at a time.
+You don't want webpack to bundle every single sprite if only a few might be used at a time.

 When using static assets, let's place them inside the `app/dist` folder.
 Essentially everything webpack produces in production builds lives in this folder, so everything inside here will be **included** in final builds.